Become a Delegate

 • Serves year round for a two-year term

-• Represents their home group’s group conscience at the Annual Delegate Meeting and throughout the year
+• Represents their home group’s group conscience at the Biannual Delegate Meeting and throughout the year

 • Acts as a conduit for information between the ISO and their home group